Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

      7. All objects must carry a file extension and a MIME-type.
 	    The following file extensions and mime-types are the ONLY permissible combinations to be used:

+	Table 6 outlines the formats that media and manifest objects are expected to follow based on their file extension.
+Segments may be formatted as MPEG-4 [[!ISOBMFF]] .mp4, .m4v, m4a, CMAF based [[!MPEGCMAF]] for .cmf[v.a.m.t], or [[!MPEGDASH]] for .mpd or HLS [[!RFC8216]] for .m3u8.
+Alternatively .ts based files follow [[!MPEG2TS]].
+Note that MPEG-2 TS is a commonly used format today, and supported as ingest format.
+However we expect it gradually phased out in the coming 5 years.
+	For consistency between profiles and DASH and HLS segments based on [[!MPEGCMAF]] based media objects would be preferred.

     Table 6:
    <table class="def">
 	<tr>